Fender Acoustasonic Telecaster: American vs. Player II vs. Standard

 Fender American vs. Player Acoustasonic Telecaster Fingerboards

-Like we’ve said, both guitars are practically indistinguishable from a construction point of view.
-But one minor difference they have is their fingerboard materials.
-The USA model boasts an Ebony fretboard, while the Acoustasonic Player comes with a Rosewood fingerboard.
+The American model boasts an Ebony fretboard, while the Acoustasonic Player II and Standard comes with a Rosewood fingerboard.
 One isn’t better than the other though.
 This is, again, all down to preference both physically and sonically.

 Which Guitar is Better?